-For some students the Doctoring Longitudinal experience will occur on a different 1/2 day.
+For some students, the Doctoring Chronic Care Clerkship (CCC) will occur on a different 1⁄2 day.

-Monday Tuesday Wednesday Thursday Fridav
+Monday Tuesday Wednesday Thursday Friday

-Doctoring 3: Longitudinal Experience
+Doctoring 3: Chronic Care Clerkship

-Lunch
+Travel to Regional Campus/Lunch

-Doctoring 3: Small Groups Didactics
+Doctoring 3: Didactic Session

-The didactic portion of the course is developed collaboratively with the education directors and regional campus deans.
+The didactic portion of the course is developed collaboratively with the regional campus deans and FSU COM faculty.
 It is delivered by the regional campus deans in conjunction with clerkship directors, informatics directors, psychosocial facilitators, clerkship faculty, and physicians from the community.

-The longitudinal clinical experience is taught by clerkship faculty in geriatrics, internal medicine, pediatrics and family medicine and monitored by the regional campus deans and informatics directors.
+The chronic care clerkship is taught by clerkship faculty in geriatrics, internal medicine, pediatrics and family medicine and monitored by the regional campus deans and informatics directors.